fox3000foxy/weights.gg-api/README.md

 ## Warning

-⚠️ Images expire within 6 hours.
+⚠️ Images expire within 10 minutes.
 Please download them if you intend to keep them.

 ## Endpoints